feiphoon/github-workshop/issues.md

 **Learning goals**

 * Creating an issue
-* Addressing an issue
+* Assigning an issue

 ---

 # Step 1.
 Creating an issue

-* Click on the `Issue` tab, on the top of the page.
+* Click on the `Issue` tab.
 This page lists all the issues, which are used to track todos, bugs, feature requests, and whatever you think fit.
 When you are opening an issue on a public repo, please look for a code of conduct, or for a bug reporting check list and comply with them  :relaxed:
-* Click on the `New issue` green button on the right of the page.
 * You are a team, therefore it is good to get to know one another a bit.
 Therefore, your *feature requests* will be asking (personal?) questions to  other team members
 * Think of a question and use it as a title.
 Be creative, or use one of the questions below
 * How the other team member should address the question?
 Describe it in the comment.
 Look at the examples below but please, no poem, the deal is to learn how to collaborate via GitHub, not to win the Pulitzer :stuck_out_tongue: